-Provide the institution's published policies, academic calendar, student handbook and/or institutional website equivalents or other pertaining to quality assurance of program delivery method(s) and professional development opportunities of faculty contained the institution's policies file (see Appendix 10.4).
-New PROGRAMS
+- A narrative about the mode/s of delivery and how they support achievement of the expected and actual learning outcomes. - The institution's published policies, academic calendar, student handbook and/or institutional website equivalents or other pertaining to quality assurance of program delivery method(s) and professional development opportunities of faculty contained the institution's policies file (see Appendix 10.3).

-- Describe how you review and quality assure the appropriateness of the structure and method of program delivery. - Describe how student assessments and the student workload is reviewed by the program as a whole and how it aligns with the stated program and degree level learning outcomes (e.g., through workload maps, tailored questions about the distribution of work across the semesters). - Describe how you plan to engage students in discussions about program content and delivery.
-RENEWALS
+- Describe how you review and quality assure the appropriateness of the structure and method of program delivery. - Describe how student assessments and the student workload is reviewed by the program as a whole and how it aligns with the stated program and degree level learning outcomes (e.g. through workload maps, tailored questions about the distribution of work across the semesters). - Describe how you plan to engage students in discussions about program content and delivery.